tcae/FollowUpward/README.md

 CryptoData shall be extended to store and get data quick and easy but there shall be a layer in between to enable classes using the same data for different things, e.g.

+- update the values periodically in own process and read only file
+- Gestaltklassen targets
+- use distance to high and low of aggregations 30min, 1h, 2h, 4h, 12h,
 - features normalized, capped, masked (use some for visualization and others for ML)
 - ohlcv gaps stored but without gaps used
 - target classes or regression values

+#### targets determination - what am I asking as desirable target?

+Problem: when to decide a temporary fall back shall be ignores and when not?

+A buy signal shall only be given if there is a positive observable trend.
+Respectively, a sell target on a negative observable trend.
+Observability can come with different smooth factors, e.g. number of minutes to calculate a regression line.
+Situations may change that a trade target should follow a less smoothend trend or a smoother trend.
+To determine that one can start with the lowest smooth factor (e.g. just 1 minute aggragate) and compile the gain of a positive trend.
+If a sel buy differnece is less than a sell threshold and the next smoother trend compiles more gain then the target label generation follows the smoother trend instead of the less smooth trend, which is the default.

+Problem: adequate loss function

+Calculate the missed compiled gain or realized compiled loss as loss function - not only the gain/loss between consecutive samples because we want to weight in the beginning of a gain phase heavier than at its end.
+This also penelaizes HOLD less than a trade signal.

 ### Oberservations